Mini Food Processor Review Including Recipes

 With only 3 parts to remove from the motor base, cleaning it is a breeze.
 It can be either washed by hand in warm soapy water or placed in the top rack of your dishwasher.
 The blade can be put in the cutlery basket.

-Food Prep I've used the Mini Food Processor For
+Food Prep I've Used This Appliance For

 Chop or Grind